 Other receivables mainly consist of recoverable from employees.
-The Company establishes an allowance for impairment that represented to expected losses in respect of other receivables.
+The Company establishes an allowance for impairment that represents its estimate of expected losses in respect of other receivables.
 Basis the evaluation, the management has determined that there are no credit impairment loss on other receivables.